If another's negligence has injured you, it should be simple to recover all the costs of your medical treatment, lost wages, and pain & suffering.

 Is filing a court case the only way to get more money for my NC Personal Injury Claim?

 It depends.
-For the adjuster to give you a decent offer, they must have all your medical records, medical bills, lien information, lost wage information, photographs, doctor's work notes, and other support for the amount of settlement that you are asking for.
+For the adjuster to make you a decent offer, they must have all your medical records, medical bills, lien information, lost-wage information, photographs, doctors' work notes, and other supporting documentation for the settlement amount you are asking for.

-Adjusters who do not have all the necessary documentation are reluctant to increase the value of their offer.
+Adjusters who lack all necessary documentation are reluctant to increase the value of their offer.

 However, some adjusters will increase their offer when presented with all the evidence.